E-Collar Technology: From Shock Collar to Remote Trainer

-What may be lesser known was that previous to the shock collars development, a “#9 correction” was a common intervention for the running trash problem.
-Number 9 was a reference to the use of number 9 bird shot.
+What may be lesser known was that previous to the shock collar development, a “#9 correction” was a common intervention for the running trash problem.
+Number 9 was a reference to the use of the number 9 bird shot.

 Given a choice between the two, I’d venture to say that the shock collar was considered a more humane and safe option for solving the training problem.

-The need to vary the setting to better suit individual dog’s sensitivity was quickly recognized and collars developed so that intensity could be varied.
-However, the technology was limited, in that changing the stimulation level required changing a colored plug on the collar itself.
-While this was an improvement and allowed more stimulation choices, the obvious challenge was that the user still had to guess what intensity would be sufficient because once the dog was off leash, the ability to change intensity left with the dog.
+The need to vary the setting to better suit individual dog’s sensitivity was quickly recognized, and collars were developed so that intensity could be varied.
+However, the technology was limited in that changing the stimulation level required changing a colored plug on the collar itself.
+While this was an improvement and allowed more stimulation choices, the obvious challenge was that the user still had to guess what intensity would be sufficient because once the dog was off-leash, the ability to change intensity was left with the dog.
 So, the training techniques were still relying on positive punishment consequences for the dog getting off track.

 In more recent years, GPS tracking has been added to some of the units as well.

 Over the past sixty years, the remote collar has matured from a rather crude instrument into an advanced communication device.

 Gone are the large, bulky receivers with external antennas.
 The collars of the past that only fit on large hunting breeds have been replaced with small, streamlined shapes that fit easily, even on small pet dogs.

 The transmitters have morphed from a single stimulation remote the size of a large flashlight with a three-foot antenna into ergonomic, hand-held pocket-sized units that offer the user a wide range of stimulation levels.